ElizabethBrooks/NFCDSWorkshop_BioinformaticsDataAnalysis/_episodes/03-RBasics.md

 ~~~
 {: .language-r}

 Vector, matrices, and data frames are slightly called R objects.
 Objects are a concept fundamental to [object oriented programming][OOP], and each obejct has specific attributes and behaviors.
-In the R programming language these are named storage that contains 1D and 2D collections of variables of the same data type.
+In the R programming language these are named storage that contains 1D and 2D collections of data.

 Each piece of data in a vector can be accessed by specifying the index of the piece of data, or element.
+The data in vectors must all be of the same data type.
 Furthermore, vectors can be assigned to variables in R.

 To create 1D vector storages we can use built in R functions.
 For example, we can create a vector of numbers representing the sequence of values as follows.